-Have you ever looked at your landlord insurance premium and seen an extra charge for ESL (also known as FSL)?
-Well, you are not the only one.
-This is what you need to know…
+Have you ever looked at a landlord insurance premium and noticed an extra charge for ESL (also known as FSL)?
+You are not alone.
+Here is what you need to know.

-ESL (short for Emergency Services Levy) is a fee collected by insurance companies and paid to the New South Wales Government to help fund the fire and emergency services across the state.
+ESL stands for Emergency Services Levy.
+It is a fee collected by insurance companies and paid to the New South Wales Government to help fund fire and emergency services across the state.

-While it is commonly referred to as ESL, EBM RentCover policyholders will see FSL appear on their invoice – FSL is short for Fire Services Levy, and it is essentially the same thing as ESL.
+TIP: While it is commonly called ESL, EBM RentCover policyholders will see FSL on their invoice – short for Fire Services Levy.
+It is essentially the same thing.

 Why is ESL added to insurance premiums?

-Every financial year the NSW Government requires insurance companies who sell certain types of insurance to contribute funding for the state fire and emergency services including Fire and Rescue NSW, the NSW Rural Fire Service and NSW State Emergency Services.
+Each financial year, the NSW Government requires insurance companies to contribute funding for the state’s fire and emergency services, including:

 How much is ESL?